 So if you are here, the question is – is the Osprey Atmos AG 65 the perfect backpack for you?

-In a nutshell, the Osprey Atmos AG 65 is awesome.
+The Osprey Atmos AG 65 is awesome.
 This big bag has a comfortable fit and is perfect for hikers, backpackers, world travelers, and everything in between.

 But while this bag IS perfect for some people, it’s NOT for others.